PoCInnovation/Workshops/p2p/2.Starton_Smart_Contract/README.md

 # Workshop 2 - Smart Contracts with Starton

-:heavy_check_mark: Create your first smart contract in Solidity
+✔️ Create your first smart contract in Solidity

-:heavy_check_mark: Learn how to deploy and interact with a contract
+✔️ Learn how to deploy and interact with a contract

-:heavy_check_mark: Discover the Starton tools to easily build blockchain applications
+✔️ Discover the Starton tools to easily build blockchain applications

 ## Step 0: Initialization